The Magic of Checklists: Homeschool Made Easy

 What do I do with the checklists when they are “filled in”?

 As I said above, when we complete the checklist, I “file” it in my reference binder that I create for each school year.
-Then, at the end of the school year, if I am digitizing our portfolio, I will just run the completed checklists through my scanner, save them in the appropriate spot, and then TRASH THEM!!
+Then, at the end of the school year, if I am digitizing our portfolio, I will just run the completed checklists through my scanner, save them in the appropriate spot, and then TRASH the originals!!

-IF you wanted (or are required) to keep a physical portfolio for your kids, these checklists are great ways to show exactly what you accomplished during the year, and they don’t take up a ton of space.
+IF you want (or are required) to keep a physical portfolio for your kids, these checklists are great ways to show exactly what you accomplished during the year, and they don’t take up a ton of space.
 In addition, you can just add a few sample pages from throughout the text (assuming they wrote on something) and you are good to go!
 OF COURSE this applies only as far as it is in keeping with the requirements for your family - legally or according to any cover school you are under.

 How can I make my own checklists QUICKLY and EASILY?